Morsifications of real plane curve singularities: A'Campo-Gusein-Zade diagrams and topology of singularities

 Each chain of a divide shares the boundary with two non-inner components of the complement to the divide, and the disc $\R B_{C,z}$ can be cut into three parts as shown in Figure \ref{fig2}(b) by dashed lines (cf. \cite[Figure 7]{BK}), and similarly one can cut $\R B_{C,z}$ with respect to the embedded chain of the $\AG$-diagram, Figure \ref{fig2}(a).
 Then a given embedding of a chain separating $\AG$-diagram can be changed in part $A$ or in part $B$ by a reflection with respect to the axis of the chain (and so for any other maximal chain).
 Note that the branches of the divide, which are disjoint from the chain of the divide, must all lie either in part $A$, or in part $B$, since any two of them must intersect each other.
 In the presence of such branches, located, say, in part $A$, and under the assumption that the chain is formed by two branches of the divide, all possible self-intersections of the latter branches must lie in part $A$ too due to Lemma \ref{l3}(i) applied to the divide with one of these two branches removed.
 All these observations yield that the cyclic order of non-closed branches of the divide is preserved under the changes of the embedding of the chain separating $\AG$-diagram described above.
 Finally, we note that the same cycling order of the divide is induced by the corresponding embedding of the original $\AG$-diagram.

 {\bf(2)} The topological type a real branch of the given singularity can be recovered from its $\AG$-diagram, see \cite[Theorem 1.9]{BK}.
 In a similar way, we show that an $\AG$-diagram of a closed branch of the divide determines the topological type of a real singularity formed by a pair of complex conjugate branches.
 Namely, an $\AG$-diagram defines the monodromy operator of such a singularity, see \cite{AC2} and \cite[Page 39]{GZ1}, and hence its characteristic polynomial, which is the reduced Alexander polynomial of the link of the singularity \cite[\S8]{M} (see also \cite[Theorem 3.3]{SW}).
-Thus, we have to prove
+On the other hand, by \cite[Proposition 3.2]{CDGZ}, the reduced Alexander polynomial of a singularity formed by two topologically equivalent branches determines the topological type of the branches and their intersection multiplicity.